 Acts of Violence, Discrimination, and Other Abuses Based on Sexual Orientation and Gender Identity

 Consensual same-sex sexual activity for males is illegal under indecency statutes; however, the law was not strictly enforced.
 Consensual same-sex sexual conduct between adult men carries a maximum penalty of 15 years.

 Although improved, societal attitudes toward homosexuality impeded operation of lesbian, gay, bisexual, transgender, and intersex (LGBTI) organizations.
 The government commenced an initiative to facilitate dialogue between LGBTI groups.
 There were limited reports of discrimination based on sexual orientation or gender identity in a variety of settings.
 There were no reports of violence committed against LGBTI persons due to their real or perceived sexual orientation.

 Some persons claimed that fear, stigma, and discrimination impaired the willingness of HIV-positive persons to obtain treatment, and HIV-positive persons reported several incidents of discrimination from health-care professionals and police.
 Anecdotal evidence also suggested employers dismissed and discriminated against employees with HIV/AIDS.

-The Ministry of Health supported local NGO efforts to register human rights complaints and seek assistance related to cases of discrimination against persons with HIV/AIDS.
-The ministry also trained a number of health-care professionals and police officers in antidiscriminatory practices.
+The Ministry of Health supported local NGO efforts to register human rights complaints and seek assistance in cases of discrimination against persons with HIV/AIDS.
+The ministry also trained a number of health care professionals and police officers in antidiscriminatory practices.
 The Ministry of Labor encouraged employers to be more sensitive to employees with HIV/AIDS, and the ministry conducted sensitivity training for employers who requested it.
-The ministry reported that stigmatization of HIV-positive persons, while still a significant problem, had decreased, especially among police forces.
+The ministry reported that stigmatization of HIV-positive persons, while still a significant problem, had decreased, especially among police.

 Other Societal Violence or Discrimination